 - regular blog articles and podcasts offering a range of perspectives.

-February theme: Cash Transfer Programming and Social Protection Systems
+February theme: Cash and Voucher Assistance and Social Protection Systems

 March theme: Misinformation, Disinformation, and Hate Speech

 April theme: Drones, "eyes in the sky", and humanitarian operations

 June theme: Connectivity as aid, Connectivity for aid, and Connectivity denial